lorinc/lorinc.github.io/index.md

 ---
 title: Home
 layout: home
-description: A Jekyll-based website with custom carousel components.
+description: We train SMEs to deliver AI projects in weeks by doing it with them.
 show_use_cases_carousel: true
 show_dual_cta: true
 ---